-- site layout, design and management to avoid, remedy or mitigate any adverse effects of the activity. - the adequacy of the design, construction and management of any part of a hazardous facility site where hazardous substances are used for their intended function, stored, manufactured, mixed, packaged, loaded, unloaded or otherwise handled such that: - any significant adverse effects of the intended use from occurring outside the intended use, handling or storage area is prevented - the contamination of any land in the event of a spill or other unintentional release of hazardous substances is prevented - the entry or discharge of the hazardous substances into surface or groundwater, the stormwater drainage system or into the sewerage system (unless permitted under a regional plan, resource consent or trade waste permit) is prevented. - necessity for secondary containment of bulk storage vessels; - location of and separation distance between the hazardous facility and residential activities; - location of and separation distance between the hazardous facility and critical facilities and lifelines; - location of the facility in relation to the nearest waterbody or the coastal marine area; - access routes to the facility, location and separation distance between the facility and sensitive activities and uses, sensitive environments and areas of high population density; - transport of hazardous substances to and from the site, including the tracking of waste where it is disposed off-site; - existing and proposed (if any currently under consideration by Council) neighbouring uses; - potential cumulative hazards presented in conjunction with nearby facilities; - potential for contamination of the surroundings of the site and sensitivity of the surrounding environment; - fire safety and fire water management; - site drainage and utility infrastructure; - whether the site has adequate signage to indicate the presence of hazardous substances; - whether adequate arrangement has been made for the environmentally safe disposal of any hazardous substance or hazardous wastes generated, including whether off-site disposal is a more appropriate solution, including whether off-site disposal is a more appropriate solution; - whether the site design has been subject to risk analysis, such as Hazop (Hazard and Operabilities Studies), to identify the potential hazards, failure modes and exposure pathways; - where the hazardous facility is located within a Hazard Area, any additional requirements to mitigate the potential effect of a natural hazard
+- site layout, design and management to avoid, remedy or mitigate any adverse effects of the activity. - the adequacy of the design, construction and management of any part of a hazardous facility site where hazardous substances are used for their intended function, stored, manufactured, mixed, packaged, loaded, unloaded or otherwise handled such that: - any significant adverse effects of the intended use from occurring outside the intended use, handling or storage area is prevented - the contamination of any land in the event of a spill or other unintentional release of hazardous substances is prevented - the entry or discharge of the hazardous substances into surface or groundwater, the stormwater drainage system or into the sewerage system (unless permitted under a regional plan, resource consent or trade waste permit) is prevented. - necessity for secondary containment of bulk storage vessels; - location of and separation distance between the hazardous facility and residential activities; - location of and separation distance between the hazardous facility and critical facilities and lifelines; - location of the facility in relation to the nearest waterbody or the coastal marine area; - access routes to the facility, location and separation distance between the facility and sensitive activities and uses, sensitive environments and areas of high population density; - transport of hazardous substances to and from the site, including the tracking of waste where it is disposed off-site; - existing and proposed (if any currently under consideration by Council) neighbouring uses; - potential cumulative hazards presented in conjunction with nearby facilities; - potential for contamination of the surroundings of the site and sensitivity of the surrounding environment; - fire safety and fire water management; - site drainage and utility infrastructure; - whether the site has adequate signage to indicate the presence of

-See Exemptions to the Hazardous Facilities Screening Procedure contained in section 3.5.2 event;
+See Exemptions to the Hazardous Facilities Screening Procedure contained in section 3.5.2 hazardous substances;

-Note, section 3.2.2.9

-sets out the

-information required

-for a Site Management

-Plan (or

-Environmental

-Management System)

-to include as part of

-any resource consent

-application relating to

-hazardous substances.
+Note, section 3.2.2.9 sets out the information required for a Site Management Plan (or Environmental Management System) to include as part of any resource consent application relating to hazardous substances.